Kosovo Security Force: Passing of the new KSF law

 A Kosovo Security Force Soldier watches troop commanders from 5th Squadron, 7th Cavalry Regiment walk through a combined arms rehearsal as part of Combined Resolve VI at Hohenfels, Germany.

 On 18 October 2018, the Kosovo Assembly passed the first draft of a law to transform the Kosovo Security Force into the Kosovo Armed Forces within 10 years.
 98 of its 120 deputies voted in favor, and the remaining 22 remained absent from the vote, including 11 representatives from the Serb minority who boycotted the vote.

 On 14 December 2018, the Assembly of Kosovo passed the final legislation to redefine the KSF as a "professional military force" and to establish Kosovo's Ministry of Defence.
 The law predicts a transformation process that consists of three stages and will finish in 2028.

-After the beginning of the Russian invasion of Ukraine, the Assembly of Kosovo passed a resolution, urging the government to start NATO membership bid.
+After the beginning of the Russian invasion of Ukraine, the Assembly of Kosovo passed a resolution, urging the government to start a NATO membership bid.

 The Kosovo Security Force has enjoyed a significant increase in investment in recruiting, training, and equipment since the 2018 legislation change.
 Its budget increased significantly from €50 million in 2018, to €123 million in 2023, with the latter reaching €203 million (2% of GDP) after additional government transfers during the year.
 The approved KSF budget for 2024 is €138 million.

+In September 2025, Prime Minister Albin Kurti announced a planned budget of over €1 Billion to be allocated to the Kosovo Security Force.
+Kurti stated "For our army, in four years of the next mandate, we will allocate a budget of over one billion euros.
+We will deepen and expand international bilateral and multilateral cooperation with NATO member countries.
+The ammunition factory will be made operational, and Kosovo’s military industry will be developed.
+We will also develop military drones Made in Kosovo...
+We will create a joint military unit with the Armed Forces of the Republic of Albania.
+Recruitment of new cadets will continue at an accelerated pace.
+Our goal is to have 1,000 women in the army within the next mandate.
+A comprehensive protection programme will be implemented throughout the country.
+Under this programme, every voluntary reservist will receive adequate training and weaponry in case of mobilisation".